Things to Know About the Coronavirus (COVID-19)

 How to prevent Coronavirus Disease 2019?

-Coronavirus Disease 2019 cases in the Philippines is now increasing.
+Coronavirus Disease 2019 cases in the Philippines are now increasing.
 It’s a red flag to all Filipinos.

 To help us avoid getting infected, here are some ways to prevent COVID-19:

-If possible, people should avoid going to crowded places and contact with sick people.
-Avoid going to markets and places where there are live or dead animals handled.
+People should avoid going to crowded places and contact with sick people if possible.
+Avoid going to markets and places where there are live or dead animals.

 Do the general rules on hand hygiene and food hygiene.